rwinkhart/sshyp/README.md

 ./package.sh
 ```

+The packaging script has been tested on Arch Linux with dpkg as a dependency for Debian and Termux packaging.

 The AUR version and the packages attatched to the release tags were already packaged using this script.

+Currently, the script can create packages for Arch (PKGBUILD), Debian, Termux, and generic.
 Packaging for other distributions coming soon.

 # Usage
 Upon initial installation (on both the server and client devices), be sure to run: